druogury/simple-dag-executor/README.md

-# apps-embedding
+# simple-dag-executor
-Solve and run DAG of tasks
+Solve and run DAG of tasks using Dask, or Ipyparallel, or custom executor